 Word document where the bottom left of the screen shows us we are in section 2

-Section 2 is formatted differently from Section 1 in that it has no line numbering.
+Section 2 is formatted differently from Section 1 because it has no line numbering.

 Customise Status Bar where Formatted Page Number, Section and Page Number are all selected and the mouse is pointing to Section